Raccoon captivates internet with Minnesota skyscraper climb

 In the end, there was no need.

-Earlier, St. Paul Animal Control had dispatched officials to the roof to set live traps.
+St. Paul Animal Control dispatched officials to the roof to set live traps and the raccoon was eventually captured.